devopstrainings/linux-basics-katakoda/linux-adminstration/step4.md

 # Additional Commands for Practice

 # Additional Tasks for Student Practice
-  1. Check what is gpg in yum and how it
+  1. Check what is gpg in yum and how it will be be used to enable security
+  2.